CALL FOR APPLICATIONS

 Institut Curie (IC), 26 rue d'Ulm, 75248 Paris cedex 05 , Paris, France; Positions at IC: link

-Education: Candidates must have obtained a medical degree, which allows them to enrol in an official Doctoral programme following the national regulations and institutional requirements in force at each recruiting research centre.
+Education: Candidates must have obtained a medical degree, which allows them to enroll in an official Doctoral programme following the national regulations and institutional requirements in force at each recruiting research center.

 Language: English at an excellent level.